kalsan/ai_video_analyzer/doc/development.md

 ## Known gotchas

+- **yt-dlp upgrade** runs once on container startup via `pip install --user -U yt-dlp yt-dlp-ejs` (installs into the runner's user site-packages; user site wins over the image-baked version).
-- **yt-dlp self-update** runs before every download.
-Non-fatal if it fails (offline, 403, etc.).
-If YouTube breaks the current version, restart the container to pick up the latest pinned binary OR wait — next job will self-update.
+  Non-fatal if it fails (offline, PyPI down, etc.) — the baked version is used.
+If YouTube breaks the current version, restart the container.
+- **YouTube cookies** — optional `/data/cookies.txt` (Netscape format)
+  passed to yt-dlp when present.
+Required for age-gated / bot-challenged videos.
+See [config.md](config.md#datacookiestxt-optional) for the export procedure.
+If YouTube complains about invalid cookies, they were rotated during export — re-do it from a private window.
+- **JS runtime for yt-dlp EJS** — image installs `nodejs`; yt-dlp is invoked with `--js-runtimes node`.
+Required for the YouTube n-challenge solver.
+Without it, only images are available and downloads fail.
 - **SQLite WAL** files (`jobs.db-wal`, `jobs.db-shm`) live next to
   `jobs.db`.
 They're normal.
 Do not delete while the service is running.
 - **Frames directory on crash:** workdir is wiped at startup, not